dragonwasrobot/dragonwasrobot.github.io/_posts/2017-02-08-tools-to-increase-productivity.md

 ### Conclusion

-In this blog post I gone through the set of helper tools I use on a daily basis to speed up trivial tasks and cut out distractions.
+In this blog post I gone through the set of tools I use on a daily basis to speed up trivial tasks and cut out distractions.